Uberspace/lab/source/guide_navidrome.rst

 .. note:: Check the `release-page`_ regularly to stay informed about updates.

-To upgrade, we unzip the new code-archive into ``~/opt/navidrome/`` and restart our navidrome-service:
+To upgrade, unzip the new code-archive into ``~/opt/navidrome/`` and restart our navidrome-service:

 .. code-block:: console